Schriever Child Development Center

-The School Age Care Program uses the Air Force Program Activity Plan to ensure a quality curriculum is implemented weekly.
+The School Age Care Program uses the Military Program Activity Plan to ensure a quality curriculum is implemented weekly.
 The lesson plans support cognitive, physical, self/social, creative and recreation/leisure development.
 The following three curriculums are the basis for planning:

 - Boys and Girls Club Strategy – Belonging, Usefulness, Influence and Competence.

 - Howard Gardner’s Multiple Intelligences – Verbal-Linguistic, Logical-Mathematical, Visual-Spatial, Bodily-Kinesthetic, Musical-Rhythmic, Interpersonal, Intrapersonal and Naturalist.

 - 4-H Life Skills – Head/Thinking, Heart/Connections & Caring, Hands/Giving & Working and Health/Living and Being.

 Ability Adjustments of materials or techniques for youth of various/differing abilities and ages is applied to each lesson plan.
 The youth’s initiative and interests are instrumental in the selection of materials, topics and long and short term projects.
 Weekly plans include family involvement, visitors and special guests, clubs, community involvement and service projects and outings and field trips.
 STEM, Science, Technology, Engineering and Mathematics, is a vibrant element in all lesson plans.
 Computers and the internet are available for youth to develop their homework and research skills.
 Firewall protection and staff monitoring ensures appropriate usage of this technology.
 Annual participation in the 4-H National Youth Science Day, Boys and Girls Club Fine Art Contest, Missoula Theater Camp, the Star Base Science Camp, Archery Contests, BGCA Wide World Day of Play, and America’s Armed Forces Kids Run provide youth with opportunities to develop as a whole person.